R-POP (Residential Permit-Only Parking Program)

 What is it?

-Ferndale’s Residential Permit-only Parking (R-POP) policy refers to street parking on the following downtown-adjacent streets:
+Ferndale’s Residential Permit-only Parking (R-POP and R-POP2) policy refers to street parking on the following downtown-adjacent streets:

 - E. Breckenridge (between Bermuda and Leland)

 The new R-POP policy limits parking within the zone to residents only.
-To qualify for parking, residents must apply for and use the R-POP access sticker cling.
+To qualify for parking, residents must apply for a digital permit.

-All R-POP residents are eligible to receive two R-POP access sticker clings for your vehicles, plus two guest rearview mirror placards for visitors.
+All R-POP residents are eligible to receive two R-POP digital permits for up to 2 resident vehicles, plus two guest rearview mirror placards for visitors.

 Parking throughout the R-POP will be enforced by Republic Parking.
 Yes, it really will be enforced… we promise!
 Staff have been added to the Republic team to ensure proper enforcement so that parking is fair and regulated for all.